ENMU-Roswell Veterans Center

 Veteran Request for Certification All VA Students: You must notify VACO of ANY changes made to enrollment.

-All degree and certificate programs offered at ENMU-Roswell are approved for Veterans’ Administration educational benefits.
-The Veterans’ Administration (VA) WILL NOT fund courses other than courses those pertaining to the degree programs.
+Most degree and certificate programs offered at ENMU-Roswell are approved for Veterans’ Administration educational benefits.
+The Veterans’ Administration (VA) WILL NOT fund courses other than courses those pertaining to the approved programs.
 (This does not apply to remedial courses.)
-It is the student’s responsibility to furnish the VACO with a degree plan at the initial certification period.
-The certifying official cannot certify veterans for courses taken outside the degree program.
+It is the student’s responsibility to furnish the VACO with a degree plan for both Associate degree and Certificate programs at the initial certification period.
+The certifying official cannot certify veterans for courses taken outside the approved program.

 The VACO is located in the Student Services Center, which serves as the Veterans’ Affairs center at ENMU‑Roswell.
 All necessary forms for applying for these benefits are available in that office.
 New Mexico Army National Guardsmen must provide Form 2384, Basic Eligibility for Army National Guard/Reserve, bearing the signature of the Educational Officer from State Headquarters in Santa Fe, before any benefits will be processed.

-Students applying for veterans’ benefits should apply 8-10 weeks prior to the semester for which they are enrolling in order to allow the VA sufficient processing time.
+Students applying for veterans’ benefits should apply well in advance of the semester for which they are enrolling in order to allow the VA sufficient processing time.

 Other Military Tuition Benefits